Developer(s) – Nintendo EAD Group No 4

 Producer(s) – Takashi Tezuka & Hiroyuki Kimura

-A direct sequel to the well-received DS revival of the classic 2D side scrolling formula of the series, New Super Mario Bros 2 was described by Satoru Iwata as being a “completely new side scrolling action Super Mario in 2D as a key title for the Nintendo 3DS”.
-To me, however, whilst it was a fairly decent game in its own right, doesn’t have the kind of innovation in gameplay, as Iwata seemed to imply that it did.
+A direct sequel to the well-received DS revival of the classic 2D side-scrolling formula of the series, New Super Mario Bros 2 was described by Satoru Iwata as being a “completely new side-scrolling action Super Mario in 2D as a key title for the Nintendo 3DS”.
+To me, however, whilst it was a fairly decent game in its own right, it doesn’t have the kind of innovation in gameplay, as Iwata seemed to imply that it did.

 Graphics – 7/10

 Where this game impresses most in terms of visual presentation is from a technical standpoint in my opinion.
 It is certainly one of the better-looking titles on the system in this respect, and I think compared with other portable Mario games, there is a lot more textural detail; mostly made evident by the many objects and elements made out of gold to go along with the entire tableau of the game.
 It does suffer somewhat from a conceptual standpoint, however, since many of the different themes of the individual world had been seen in not only the original New Super Mario Bros, but in New Super Mario Bros Wii before it.

 Playing out like most other classic Super Mario games, it follows the same 2D side-scrolling formula that Nintendo built upon vastly with the creation of the original NES classic; the difference being that in this game, coin-collecting has a slightly greater bearing on gameplay than in most other titles in the series.
 The problem being is that it doesn’t have as much bearing that players would most probably have expected before playing, and the reward for collecting one million coins is nothing more glorious than a new title screen.
 Nonetheless, it plays out as well as any other 2D side-scrolling Mario game, and there’s not much wrong with that.